P.P.P.P.P.

 Memory is a convenient fiction, reflections are by definition distorting, or as I wrote somewhere, Hindsight is shifty-fifty.

 You have arrived at the more personal, cogitating section.
-Over the years I kept notebooks and wrote sketches, essays and poems as a way of reflecting, questioning…allowing thoughts, feelings, I do not know I have, to reveal themselves.
+Through the years of this journey, I kept (and still keep) notebooks, sketches, essays and poems as a way of reflecting, questioning…allowing thoughts, feelings, I do not know I have, to reveal themselves.
 I have been married three times, and had at least four ‘significant other’ relationships.
 I was, for the most part, a serial monogamist, with a period in the late ‘80s of an incoherently consensual polyamory.
 Inevitably a difficult, at times gut-wrenching but blessed journey into the unknown.
 I wrote through the years to capture the joy, the turmoil, the pain, the questioning, the guilt and the regrets that come with second guessing.

 These five separate chapters attempt to reflect an inner landscape of the path taken, tripping and sliding, not always chronologically, through the potholes and over the black ice of this personal journey.